 - Students will use earlier income information.
-Beginning with the 2017–18 FAFSA, students will be required to report income information from an earlier tax year.
-For example, on the 2017–18 FAFSA, students (and parents) will report their 2015 income information, rather than their 2016 income information.
+Students will be required to report income information from an earlier tax year.
+For example, on the 2018–19 FAFSA, students (and parents) will report their 2016 income information, rather than their 2017 income information.
 This means that taxes should be complete when the FAFSA becomes available.

 If you’d like more details about the upcoming changes, please review the following